klaytn/klaytn-docs/docs/node/service-chain/anchoring.md

 # Enable Anchoring <a id="enable-anchoring"></a>

 ## Check Parent Operator of SCN <a id="check-parent-operator-of-scn"></a>
-If you run SCN successfully, the parent chain operator account is generated or set by a keystore file.
+If you have installed and run an SCN successfully, the parent chain operator account should be generated.
+You can provide a keystore file that you want to use as a parent operator, or if not provided, the SCN will generate the key for you.
 You can check the parent operator address via RPC API, `subbridge.parentOperator`.

 ```